Anashost/MY-HA-DASH/README.md

 *****

-## Header cards:
+# Header card:
 ![Alt text](imgs/header.png "Header)

 - Go to your dashboard add card then choose **Manual**.
 - copy/paste the code below.
-- in this card use the (for mushroom) sensor from step .4 to avoid errors.
+- in this card use the (for header) sensor from step .4 to avoid errors.
 - replace entities like: lights count, groups, temperature sensors, nav bath, etc.. with your own entities.

 <details>